feedgoat/amazing-birch/content/posts/why-are-you-fighting-cant-you-see-youre-all-the-same.md

 ---
-title: Why are you fighting?
-Can’t you see you’re all the same?
+title: 5 Things Not To Do When You're Breaking Up With Someone.
-date: 2021-08-09
+date: '2021-08-09'
-tags: [rick and morty, tv series]
+tags:
+  - rick and morty
+  - tv series
 ---

 Why are you fighting?
 Can’t you see you’re all the same? / Oh Summer, first race war, huh?.
 Why are you fighting?
 Can’t you see you’re all the same? / Oh Summer, first race war, huh?.
 Those guys are inside you building a piece of shit Ethan!!
 They're inside you building a monument to compromise!!
 Fuck them.
 Fuck those people.
 Fuck this whole thing Ethan.
 Those guys are inside you building a piece of shit Ethan!!
 They're inside you building a monument to compromise!!
 Fuck them.
 Fuck those people.
 Fuck this whole thing Ethan.
 Listen, Morty, I hate to break it to you but what people call "love" is just a chemical reaction that compels animals to breed.
 It hits hard, Morty, then it slowly fades, leaving you stranded in a failing marriage.
 I did it.
 Your parents are gonna do it.
 Break the cycle, Morty.
 Rise above.
 Focus on science.